manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md

 <!-- example blend_chars -->
 Blended characters list.
 Optional, default is empty.

-Blended characters are indexed both as separators and valid characters.
-For instance, assume that `&` is configured as blended and `AT&T` occurs in an indexed document.
-Three different keywords will get indexed, namely `at&t`, treating blended characters as valid, plus `at` and `t`, treating them as separators.
+Blended characters are indexed as both separators and valid characters.
+For example, when `&` is defined as a blended character and `AT&T` appears in an indexed document, three different keywords will be indexed, `at&t`, `at` and `t`.

-Blended characters should be used carefully:
+Care should be taken when using blended characters as defining a character as blended means that it is no longer a separator.
-* since as soon as a character is defined as blended it is not a separator any more which can affect search.
-For example if you put a comma to the `blend_chars` and then search for `dog,cat` it will treat that as a single token `dog,cat` and if during indexation you **didn't** index `dog,cat` as `dog,cat`, but left only `dog cat` then it won't be matched.
+* Therefore, if you put a comma to the `blend_chars` and search for `dog,cat`, it will treat that as a single token `dog,cat`.
+If `dog,cat` was **not** indexed as `dog,cat`, but left as `dog cat` only, then it will not match.
-* therefore you need to make sure that this behaviour is desired and control it with help of the other setting [blend_mode](../../Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md#blend_mode)
+* Hence, this behavior should be controlled with the [blend_mode](../../Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md#blend_mode) setting.

-Positions for tokens obtained by replacing blended characters with whitespace are assigned as usual, so regular keywords will be indexed just as if there was no `blend_chars` specified at all.
+Positions for tokens obtained by replacing blended characters with whitespace are assigned as usual, and regular keywords will be indexed as if there were no `blend_chars` specified at all.
 An additional token that mixes blended and non-blended characters will be put at the starting position.
-For instance, if `AT&T company` occurs in the very beginning of the text field, `at` will be given position 1, `t` position 2, `company` position 3, and `AT&T` will also be given position 1 ("blending" with the opening regular keyword).
-Thus, querying for either `AT&T` or just `AT` will match that document, and querying for `"AT T"` as a phrase will also match it.
-Last but not least, phrase query for `"AT&T company"` will *also* match it, despite the position.
+For instance, if `AT&T company` occurs in the very beginning of the text field, `at` will be given position 1, `t` position 2, `company` position 3, and `AT&T` will also be given position 1, blending with the opening regular keyword.
+As a result, queries for `AT&T` or just `AT` will match that document.
+A phrase query for `"AT T"` will also match, as well as a phrase query for `"AT&T company"`.

-Blended characters can overlap with special characters used in query syntax (think of `T-Mobile` or `@twitter`).
-Where possible, query parser will automatically handle blended character as blended.
-For instance, `"hello @twitter"` within quotes (a phrase operator) would handle @-sign as blended, because @-syntax for field operator is not allowed within phrases.
-Otherwise, the character would be handled as an operator.
-So you might want to escape the keywords.
+Blended characters can overlap with special characters used in query syntax, such as `T-Mobile` or `@twitter`.
+Where possible, the query parser will handle the blended character as blended.
+For instance, if `hello @twitter` is within quotes (a phrase operator), the query parser will handle the `@` symbol as blended.
+However, if the `@` symbol was not within quotes, the character would be handled as an operator.
+Therefore, it is recommended to escape keywords.

-Blended characters can be remapped, so that multiple different blended characters could be normalized into just one base form.
+Blended characters can be remapped so that multiple different blended characters can be normalized into one base form.
 This is useful when indexing multiple alternative Unicode codepoints with equivalent glyphs.

 <!-- request SQL -->